cartesi/solidity-util/README.md

 Packaged as npm and published at https://www.npmjs.com/package/@cartesi/util

-The npm package contains `buidler` deployment artifacts with information of deployed contracts on the following testnets:
+The npm package contains `hardhat` deployment artifacts with information of deployed contracts on the following testnets:
 - Ropsten
 - Rinkeby
 - Kovan